Refund Policy Overview

 Suffolk County Community College has a refund policy that conforms to the State University of New York's policy for community colleges.
-Generally speaking, students who withdraw from a course during the first three weeks of the fall or spring semester may be entitled to a partial refund of their tuition and any refundable fees.
-The date of official withdrawal will determine the percentage of tuition and fees refunded.
-Students must officially notify the college of their withdrawal by completing a Add or Drop Form in the campus Registrar's Office.
+Generally speaking, students who drop a course during the College official drop/refund period may be entitled to a partial refund of their tuition and any refundable fees.
+The date the course is dropped will determine the percentage of tuition and fees refunded.
+Students must officially drop a course either online in MySCCC or by completing the Drop/Add Form in the campus Registrar's Office.

 - Failure to attend classes, informing the instructor of withdrawal, or stopping payment on a check does not constitute either official notification to the college or withdrawal from your courses.

 - Refunds are based on the length of classes and the date of the start of the semester by day or evening sessions in which the classes were taken.

 For classes more than eight weeks in length or longer, the percentage of tuition and fees refunded is:

 - 100% - prior to the first day of the semester

 - 75% - during the first week of classes

 - 50% - during the second week of classes

 - 25% - during the third week of classes